Gauging and Inspecting the AR-15 Gas System

 Visual Inspection is exactly as it sounds: verification of the condition of a component using your eyes (aided or unaided).
 We use visual inspection to detect defects in finish and damage to components.

 Technical Inspection involves an objective procedure to evaluate the condition of a component.
 Technical inspection can be both qualitative (e.g. pass/fail) or quantitative (e.g. a measured value).
-Technical inspection may require simple tools, instruments, or gauges.
-While gauging is a form of technical inspection, we will differentiate gauging by name.
+Technical inspection may require tools, instruments, or gauges.
+Gauging and measuring are two types of technical inspection that we use for Quality Control of the AR.

-If you want to gauge your components on your own, you will need a few things:
+If you want to measure or gauge components of the gas system on your own, you will need a few things:

-- You need to translate the TDP into meaningful specifications.
+2. You need to translate the TDP into meaningful specifications.
 We combine the TDP specifications with School of the American Rifle (SOTAR) specifications.
 SOTAR specifications are not openly distributed, so we will not share them.
-We strongly encourage anyone really interested in the AR to go through Chad Albrech’s master armorer course.
+We share our PBA gauging and measuring specifications in our Spec to Inspect series.

-- Pin Gauges: Pin gauges are used to check the inner diameter of a hole.
-We use Z class (0.0001 inch tolerance), but ZZ class (0.0002 inch tolerance) is fine.
+1. Pin Gauges: Pin gauges are used to check the inner diameter of a hole.

-- Ring Gauges: Ring gauges are used to check the outer diameter of a shaft.
-We recommend X class (0.00004 inch tolerance).
+2. Ring Gauges: Ring gauges are used to check the outer diameter of a shaft.

-- Micrometer: Micrometers are high precision instruments that measure the width of an object.
-You will need caliper width up to 0.75 inches.
-Readability should be to the 5th decimal place on the SAE scale (i.e. x.xxxxx”).
+3. Micrometer: Micrometers are high precision instruments that measure the width of an object.

-- You need to learn how to use your gauges and instruments.
-You will not find a better AR-15 armorer and gunsmithing course than the SOTAR master armorer course.
+4. You need to learn how to use your gauges and instruments.
+You will not find a better AR-15 armorer and gunsmithing course than the SOTAR Master Armorer Course.
 In this course, you will learn how to gauge everything worth gauging on the AR (among other things).

 What To Focus On For Efficiency